yy/dviz-course/w06-fundamental-2/lab.md

 Now, at the top of each bar, include the width of the bars as an indicator of the value that it represents.
 For example, a bar of width 250 will have the number 250 at the base.
-This can be done as follows:
+This can be done as following:

     <div id="bar1">
     <script type="text/javascript">